Insomnia: High Octane Moose Milk Cocktail Recipe 🥁🥁🥁🥁1/2

 Knowing that is how it will look to everyone else as well, Dormer tells everyone that the killer has shot his partner, and then with quiet expertise, rearranges the evidence to make it look that way.

-So our cop isn’t exactly the legendary hero young Ellie Barr (Hilary Swank), the idealistic Nightmute police officers thinks he is.
+So our cop isn’t exactly the legendary hero young Ellie Barr (Hilary Swank), the idealistic Nightmute police officer, thinks he is.
 But he is not completely dirty either.
 That core of Dormer's existential anguish is what anchors the film.

 The internal affairs investigation is about Dormer planting evidence, evidence against a murdering pedophile that he knew was guilty but would probably walk without it.